Aging and Sleep

 - Limit daytime naps.

 - If you can't sleep, get up for a little while and try again.

 If that doesn't take care of your sleep problems, tell your doctor about it.
 He can check on any conditions you might have, your medications, and let you know if a sleep specialist might help.

 What Else Might Cause Sleep Problems When You’re Older?

-- Change: Life changes such as moving, physical limitations due to illness, or the death of a loved one can cause stress and make it hard to sleep.
+Change.
+Life changes such as moving, physical limitations due to illness, or the death of a loved one can cause stress and make it hard to sleep.
 Talk to your family or meet with a counselor to find ways to manage your stress.

 Conditions.
 Arthritis, sleep apnea, and restless legs syndrome can all make sleeping harder.
 Your doctor can recommend treatments for these.

 Retirement.
 You might have a lot more downtime and be less active during the day.
 That can throw off your sleep-wake schedule.
 Consider keeping busy with volunteer work or hobbies.

 Illness.
 If you have heart failure, arthritis, heartburn, an enlarged prostate, or Alzheimer's disease, then you may have a hard time falling or staying asleep.
 Medication and therapy for these conditions can help you get better rest at night.

 Medications.
 Some drugs might keep you from falling asleep or staying asleep.
 Some can even make you feel more awake at night.
 Talk to your doctor to see if you can adjust the dosages or change medications.